View Your Wells on a Map

 - Click Map on the left menu ribbon to open up the interactive map.

-- The blue dots represent every well in which you own an interest.
+- Your Wells: The blue dots represent every well in which you own an interest.
 Zoom out to see all your wells at once.
 Click on the blue dots to open an expanded menu with the individual well’s information.
-Clicking on the well name in the expanded menu will direct you to the well’s detail page where you can find more information about the well.
-When you add more wells, they will appear in your map in blue.
+Clicking on the well name in the expanded menu will direct you to the Well Detail Page where you can find more information about the well (Pro Plan req’d).
+When you add more wells, they will appear on your map.

-- Purple dots are other established wells that you do not have interest in.
-Clicking on them will display well information like operator, well name, and more.
+- Other Wells: The purple dots are all other actively producing wells.
+Clicking on a purple dot will display well information for that well such as operator, well name, and more.

-- The purple lines stretching from well dots are the lateral placements of the wells.
-Note their position to get an idea on future developments and see the potential to drill more legs from current well pads or where new wells can be established.
+- Horizontal Wellbores (Laterals): The purple lines stretching from the well dots are the lateral placements of the wells.
+In other words where the wellbore is drilled through the Bakken or Three Forks formation.
+Note their position to get an idea on future developments and to understand the potential for future wells to be drilled on your minerals based on the density of nearby drilling.

 - Locate the white menu box on the top right corner of the map.
 Click Wells, Permits, Rigs, or Horizontal Legs to filter the map to view only the information you want to see.
 Scroll down in the menu to find Imagery.
 Toggle this switch to turn satellite imagery on and off.